ghgeist/disaster_response_project/README.md

 1. To set up the database and machine learning model, run the following commands:
     - To run ETL pipeline that cleans data and stores in database:
         `python data/process_data.py data\01_raw\disaster_messages.csv data\01_raw\disaster_categories.csv data\02_stg\stg_disaster_response.db`
-    - To run ML pipeline that trains classifier and saves the resulting model:
+    - To train the ML pipeline that trains the classifier on the base parameters and save the resulting model:
         `python models\train_classifier.py data\02_stg\stg_disaster_response.db models\classifier.pkl`
+        - *_Note_*: The script will walk you through a few options.
         - **WARNING**: If you're running the pipeline locally, this might take a few minutes.
 The script will run use n-1 cores.
 2. To run the Flask app:
   - Go to `app` directory: `cd app`